Introduction

 Dapps need to be able to search decentralized data.
 For example, a wallet dapp needs to be able to find every balance transfer event either from or to the user's address.
 A map dapp needs to perform geospatial search on GPS coordinates stored in events.
 A feed reader dapp needs to be able to perform full-text search stored on IPFS.

-Currently, Ethereum dapps will typically use the Metamask browser extension or similar to query a centralized RPC provider to read the state, search for events and broadcast transactions.
+Currently, Polkadot dapps will typically query a centralized RPC provider to read the state and broadcast transactions.

 This arrangement has a number of issues that undermines the decentralized nature of dapps: